-To use Kalium, you must be running WordPress 4.9 or higher, PHP 5.6 or greater (prefered PHP 7.0, 7.1 or 7.2), and MySQL 5.6 or greater on your server.
-We have tested it on Linux, Mac and Windows.
+To use Kalium, it’s recommended to run WordPress 4.9 or higher, PHP 7 or greater (WordPress officially suggests to use PHP 7.2, read more), and MySQL 5.6 or greater on your server.
+We have tested it on Windows, Mac, and Linux.
 Below is a list of items you should ensure your host can comply with.

 - Check to ensure that your web host has the minimum requirements to run WordPress and themes.

-- You can download the latest release of WordPress from official WordPress website
+- If necessary, you can download the latest release of WordPress from the official WordPress website.

 Recommended PHP configuration limits

 Many issues you may run into such as; white screen, demo content fails when importing, empty page content, skin not being saved and other similar issues are all related to low PHP configuration limits.
 The solution is to increase the PHP limits.
 You can do this on your own (learn how), or contact your web host and ask them to increase those limits to a minimum as follows:

 upload_max_filesize = 64M